Greatest Hits: My Prerogative: Commercial performance

-In Australia, Greatest Hits: My Prerogative debuted and peaked at number four on the ARIA Top 100 Albums, spending its first three weeks within the top ten.
+In Australia, Greatest Hits: My Prerogative debuted and peaked at number four on the ARIA Top 100 Albums, spending its first three weeks within the top ten, and atop the ARIA Top 40 DVD chart.
 It was certified double platinum by the Australian Recording Industry Association (ARIA) on January 23, 2005, indicating shipments of 140,000 units.
 In New Zealand, the album debuted and peaked at number 17, later being certified gold by the Recorded Music NZ (RMNZ).

-In Japan, it became her first number-one album on the Oricon Albums Chart, selling 173,145 copies in its first week.
-It was certified triple platinum by the Recording Industry Association of Japan in March, for shipments of over 750,000 copies, and remains her best-selling album in the country with sales of over one million copies.
+In Japan, Greatest Hits: My Prerogative became Spears' first number-one album on the Oricon Albums Chart, selling 173,145 copies in its first week.
+It was certified triple platinum by the Recording Industry Association of Japan (RIAJ) in March 2005, for shipments of over 750,000 copies, and remains her best-selling album in the country with sales of over one million copies, as of 2009.
+Its video counterpart reached number two on the Oricon DVD Chart.
+At the 19th Japan Gold Disc Awards (2005), the releases were among the recipients for International Rock & Pop Albums of the Year and International Music Videos of the Year.
 As of 2019, Greatest Hits: My Prerogative has sold over five million copies worldwide.